 We have limited travel experience in Alaska – 8 days driving and a week-long cruise.
-Hardly justifies a page dedicated to Alaska.
-But we think you will find what we discuss to be useful – again to naturalists.
+You might think that this hardly justifies a webpage dedicated to Alaska.
+But we think you will find our material useful – to naturalists.
 We won’t attempt to discuss places we didn’t visit, so there is lots of missing content you can find elsewhere.
 But some of our travel strategies you will probably find useful.
 They are discussed, where appropriate, in the following text.
+Remember, our travel experience was during the summer of 2012 so many “business-type” things may have changed.
+But the natural features should not have changed.

 Basic Geography of Alaska